-At June 30, 2021, approximately 88% of total assets are held in cash and cash equivalents and noncurrent investments.
-Another 11% represents short-term receivables.
-At June 30, 2020, these amounts were approximately 49% held in cash and cash equivalents and noncurrent investments, with another 51% in short-term receivables.
-At June 30, 2019, these amounts were approximately 51% held in cash and cash equivalents, with another 48% in short-term receivables.
-The increase in receivables from 2019 to 2020 was due to the payment terms being adjusted for a terminated employer.
-The decrease in receivables from 2020 to 2021 was due to payments received from the terminated employer.
+At June 30, 2022, approximately 63% of total assets are held in cash and cash equivalents and noncurrent investments.
+Another 37%37% represents short-term receivables.
+At June 30, 2021, these amounts were approximately 88% held in cash and cash equivalents and noncurrent investments, with another 11% in short-term receivables.
+At June 30, 2020, these amounts were approximately 49% held in cash and cash equivalents, with another 51% in short-term receivables.
+The decrease in receivables from 2020 to 2021 was due to payments received from a terminated employer.
+The increase in receivables from 2021 to 2022 was due to the timing of the last monthly premium from an employer being received after year end.

+At June 30, 2022, approximately 89% of total liabilities represent the estimate of incurred but not reported claims.
+This amount has been actuarially determined by an outside party.
 At June 30, 2021, approximately 86% of total liabilities represent the estimate of incurred but not reported claims.
 This amount has been actuarially determined by an outside party.
 At June 30, 2020, 91% of total liabilities represented the estimate of incurred but not reported claims, with another 1% representing claims submitted to the third-party administrator that were pending final payment.
-At June 30, 2019, 88% of total liabilities represented the estimate of incurred but not reported claims, with another 2% representing claims submitted to the third-party administrator that were pending final payment.
-The increase in incurred claims liability from 2019 to 2020 was from an increase in participation and the timing of claims payments.
 The decrease in incurred claims liability from 2020 to 2021 was due to claims no longer being processed for the terminated employer.
+The increase in incurred claims liability from 2021 to 2022 was from an increase in participation and the timing of claims payments.